 Always be mindful of your surroundings and pay special attention to where you store your belongings when you travel.
 Men and women are both capable of being the distractor or the pickpocket, so staying vigilant in crowded and popular areas is essential.
 Often scammers of this type are professionals, so distractions may not be over-the-top.
 The best defence is to secure your belongings before leaving the hotel room.

 Cover from Cover-More Travel Insurance gives you the peace of mind to truly relax abroad.
 We have you covered, no matter what scams you encounter.
-So if you are planning to travel abroad this winter, take a look at our international travel insurance options, and let us do the worrying for you.
+So if you are planning to travel abroad this winter, take a look at our New Zealand Travel Insurance options, and let us do the worrying for you.

 Image courtesy of Flickr user icietailleurs